hwheeler01/comp150/classnotes.md

 <h3><a class="mozTocH3" name="boolExprForTruthT"></a>Finding
 a Boolean
 Expression for a truth table</h3>
-<p>In the introduction, I mentioned that we want to be able to
-convert between all the representations: circuit, boolean expression, and truth table.
+In the introduction, I mentioned that we want to be able to convert between all the representations: circuit, boolean expression, and truth table.
 We have discussed the direct translation between Boolean expressions and circuits, and we